 - 1. Set up Paradyn and daemons (Section 2.2): You need to specify the location of the Paradyn executable and configuration files and some external libraries.
 You may also wish to override the default fonts used in the Paradyn GUI. - 2.
-Prepare your application program (Section 2.3): Generally Paradyn is able to handle unmodified executables, however, on some platforms you may need to re-link your application program with Paradyn's run-time dynamic instrumentation library. - 3.
 Run Paradyn (Section 2.4): Paradyn has several options that you may use during execution, such as adding a new process to your application.
 These options may be specified directly on the command line or in a Paradyn configuration file for the application.